High Trust – High Responsibility

 - Flexible working (and future core hours proposal)

-We will be trailing a ‘flexi-time’ scheme with core hours (more information to come late October) – within it we won’t expect you to run every tweak to your hours past your line manager – If you need to go to an appointment at 4pm / take the children to school we trust you to make that decision and work your hours appropriately.
+We will be trailing a ‘flexi-time’ scheme with core hours (more information to come in November) – within it we won’t expect you to run every tweak to your hours past your line manager – If you need to go to an appointment at 4pm / take the children to school we trust you to make that decision and work your hours appropriately.
 We also trust that you will take the responsibility for ensuring that other team members and the work we need to do is considered in your decision – do the right people know?
 Is there cover?

 - Expenses policy